Users report that some function has stopped working.

 Suggested action: Run DBCC CHECKDB

-- A read of a file succeeded after failing x time(s) with specified error.
+- A read of a file succeeded after failing x time(s) with a specified error.
 This error condition threatens database integrity and must be corrected.

 - A system assertion check has failed.
 Check the SQL Server error log for details.
 Typically, an assertion failure is caused by a software bug or data corruption.